“Eventually, all things merge into one, and a river runs through it”

 I’d wandered for a while and saw what I thought could either be a chub or a brown trout lurking underneath a willow tree.
 The shade and the surface current were too strong to accurately identify which species it was; a fair day’s angling is a series of ever reducing odds.
 Thus I waded downstream of the willow and started to cast the nymph a few yards ahead of the mystery fish.
 It took me several attempts before I found my mark; I always make a point of hooking half of the nearby foliage first.
 I then started to repeatedly inch the cast a little further upstream until the nymph was running naturally back in the current over the desired area.

 The take was confident and I didn’t need to strike.
 I stripped and tightened the fly line before harrying the fish into open water, upon which it leapt completely clear of the stream.
 After spending so much time indoors, this moment is seared in my mind more clearly than any photograph could be.
 The fish was about fifteen inches long, weighed well over a pound and was beautifully spotted: my first brown trout of the season.
 I was dumbstruck; the fish made two more jumps and zigzagged across the stream before I got it within landing distance.
-Despite my lay-off, I’d had prescience enough to fully extend my net and place it within easy reach before I started casting off.
+Despite my lay-off, I had instinct enough to extend my net and place it within easy reach before I started casting off.
 After one botched attempt, I broke the angling rule book and thrust the mesh out under the fish, rather than bringing him to it.
 A silly thing to do.
 But I was lucky.

 I sat under the willows and watched the river melt by.
 After a while the sun started to glow and then dip.
 I could hear but not see a green woodpecker yaffling.
 More trout or chub jumped, but I had no further need to fish.